×

 Pumpkin Puree

-A perfectly blended pumpkin purée is the foundation of all delicious pumpkin recipes — you can use it for the classic pumpkin pie, pumpkin pancakes, pumpkin muffins, pumpkin soup, and even pumpkin crème brûlée.
+A perfectly blended pumpkin purée is the foundation of all delicious pumpkin recipes—you can use it for the classic pumpkin pie, pumpkin pancakes, pumpkin muffins, pumpkin soup, and even pumpkin crème brûlée.

 Of course, canned pumpkin is still an option, but for those who like to keep things fresh and organic, a homemade pumpkin purée is the way to go.
-Canned pumpkin, the stuff that says 100% pumpkin right on the label, is actually a mix of winter squash, not “pure pumpkin” at all, so your only real chance at true pumpkin puree is to make it yourself!
+Canned pumpkin, the stuff that says 100% pumpkin right on the label, is actually a mix of winter squash, not “pure pumpkin” at all, so your only real chance at true pumpkin purée is to make it yourself!

 What’s awesome about this simple yet essential recipe is that pumpkin purées are like a blank canvas with which you can begin to create a culinary masterpiece.
-It might not seem as tasty or flavorful at the onset, but that’s the beauty of it — you get to sprinkle a lot of other ingredients that can go well with the pumpkin purée by itself or add ingredients that can form the cornerstone of a recipe.
+It might not seem as tasty or flavorful at the onset, but that’s the beauty of it—you get to sprinkle a lot of other ingredients that can go well with the pumpkin purée by itself or add ingredients that can form the cornerstone of a recipe.

 What’s more, just a touch of water can transform your pumpkin purée into something thick, creamy, or soupy in a matter of seconds.
-Making pumpkin puree with the perfect consistency is almost like science with the accompanying magic of cooking.
+Making pumpkin purée with the perfect consistency is almost like science with the accompanying magic of cooking.

 Aside from being an indispensable ingredient in many pumpkin recipes, pumpkin purées can also be a great starter food for babies six to eight months old.
-As a nutritious fruit, pumpkins contain a lot of vitamin A, beta carotene, potassium, iron, and protein — all of which a baby needs for their growth and development.
+As a nutritious fruit, pumpkins contain a lot of vitamin A, beta carotene, potassium, iron, and protein—all of which a baby needs for growth and development.
 Because pumpkin purées are versatile, they can be mixed with homemade cereals, yogurt, or even breastmilk or baby formula.
 Because pumpkins go well with spices like cinnamon, a smooth pumpkin purée can be one way to introduce your baby to more diverse flavors.

 For best results, grab a trusty sugar pumpkin when you’re making a pumpkin purée, they have the best flavor if you ask me.